msrlrocket/AirTracker/display/esp32-airtracker/README.md

 You can override any `#define` at build time with `-D` flags in `platformio.ini` if desired.

+Config and version control
+- The repo includes `include/config.example.h` with placeholders.
+- On build, a missing `include/config.h` is auto-created from the example (see `tools/check_config.py`).
+- `include/config.h` is gitignored to keep your Wi‑Fi/MQTT secrets out of Git.

 ## Build and Upload (PlatformIO)

 - Install the PlatformIO extension in VS Code (or use `pio` CLI)